Skip to content

 Section titled “T1 / T2 / T3 memory (interaction / session / persistent)”

 The three-tier agent memory model.
-T1 = interaction-scoped (single LLM turn); T2 = session-scoped (single conversation or operator session); T3 = persistent (across sessions; may cross between contexts via memory-to-worlds events).
-The numbered tiers are the Spectral Agent’s parameterization of the universal interaction/session/persistent lifecycle, not a separate tier model.
+T1 = interaction-scoped (single LLM turn); T2 = session-scoped (single conversation or operator session); T3 = persistent (across sessions; anchored to the agent’s scope tuple per ADR-058).
 See Memory System.
+Not to be confused with T1 / T2 / T3 rule tier.

 The four-class agent-tool error model — ToolUserError, ToolPolicyError, ToolTransientError, ToolTerminalError — that surfaces tool failures to the LLM rather than retry middleware, letting the model decide retry / modify / surface / abandon.
 See Agent Tool Invocation.

-The methodology disclosure published with each world-model version: scope, sources, decision log, authority basis.
+The version-scoped methodology disclosure published with each world-model version per ADR-082 D2: scope, sources, decision log, authority basis, two-dimensional provenance summary.
 Operator-authored, not auto-generated.
 See System Card.